 Confused?
 I haven't finished yet.
 In English, nouns, adjectives and verbs are generally capitalized in titles.
 Consequently, in the title of the novel and in its chapters titles, «The Master» should be capitalized, but not in the text.
 So, in The master and Margarita, the master should be written with a small «m», except in the titles of the chapters.
 Yet, some English translators like Richard Pevear and Larissa Volokhonsky, write «the Master» across the board, and the French translator Claude Ligny writes «le Maître».
 But other translators follow Bulgakov's logics, like the Dutch Marko Fondse with «de meester», the Spanish Amaya Lacasa Sancha with «el maestro» and the British Michael Glenny with «the master».

 The master's name is never revealed in the novel. «I no longer have a name» also means: I lost my identity.

 In the movie picture The Master and Margareth (1972) the Serbian film director Aleksandar Petrović (1929-1994) made, in my humble opinion, an unforgivable mistake by giving a name to the master.
 Personally I think you should not do it but, if you really want, you can watch it here.

-The name which Petrović gave to the master, is the name of the protagonist of Bulgakov's novel Black Snow, also known as A Theatrical Novel.
+The name which Petrović gave to the master, is the name of the protagonist of A Theatrical Novel, one of Bulgakov's last novels, also known as Black Snow.

 From what languages?